 4. Big Data

 Using customer data to provide tailored services is the essence of Big Data.
 Companies make every effort to offer more personalized services to their customers.
-Using as much information as possible about their clients helps companies to get a better understanding of their clients’ needs and build a communication strategy that works well.
-Moreover, it allows financial companies optimizing prices, foreseeing the future needs of their customers and come ready with a solution that customers appreciate and, thus, stay loyal.
+Using as much information as possible about their clients helps companies to get a better understanding of their client’s needs and build a communication strategy that works well.
+Moreover, it allows financial companies to optimise prices, foresee the future needs of their customers and come ready with a solution that customers appreciate and, thus, stay loyal.

 The current trend is also expected to develop further in 2022.